dmijatovic/react-webpack4-starter/README.md

 # React webpack 4 (simple) starter template

-This is simple webpack 4 starter with scss enabled.
-At the moment of creating this starter create-react-app cli uses webpack v3.
-I created starter tailored toward my needs.
+This is simple webpack 4 starter with scss enabled and babel version 7.
+Note that this simple started get more complex on each version increase :-).

-I will probably use create-react-app cli when it starts using webpack v4.
-For now this is simple starter just to learn webpack 4 and integration of react.js in it.

 I started completely from scratch taking all latest versions avaliable at the time (2018-07-07).

+On 2018-10-13 version 2 is created which upgrades to Babel version 7 and furher extends the possibilities of this starter template.

 ## NPM installation scripts